aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/mailmerge/usenonmergefields/_index.md

 linktitle: UseNonMergeFields
 articleTitle: UseNonMergeFields
 second_title: Aspose.Words for .NET
-description: MailMerge UseNonMergeFields property.
-When true specifies that in addition to MERGEFIELD fields mail merge is performed into some other types of fields and also into fieldName tags in C#.
+description: Unlock the power of MailMerge!
+Use the UseNonMergeFields property to enhance your documents by merging into various field types seamlessly.
 type: docs
 weight: 150
 url: /net/aspose.words.mailmerging/mailmerge/usenonmergefields/